sgmurphy/wordpress-plugins/ai-engine/readme.txt

 == Changelog ==

+= 2.2.0 (2024/02/24) =
+* Add: Support for Google Gemini.
+* Add: Support for OpenAI's Organization ID.
+* Fix: Avoid issues related to low limits related to embeddings searches.
+* Fix: A few other minor issues fixed.
+* Fix: Retrieve all assistants, without any limit.
+* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most!
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 2.1.9 (2024/02/08) =
 * Fix: Resolved an issue with additional_instructions.
 * Add: Support for set_instructions in queries used by assistants.